aoliver44/taxaHFE/dietml.md

 </details>

 ------------------------------
-## **Example: Gut Microbiome, Industrial vs. Non-Industrial**
+## **Example: the Capital Bike dataset**

 This example is included in the repository for several reasons.
-First, it’s a dataset we use to test ```taxaHFE``` (and ```taxaHFE-ML```) as we continue to develop the program and implement enhancements to improve the user experience.
+First, it’s a dataset we use to test ```dietML``` as we continue to develop the program and implement enhancements to improve the user experience.
 Second, it provides users with a reference set of files to compare their own inputs against—these files are in the correct format!
-Lastly, they’re just cool samples from work one of the developers did during grad school.
+Lastly, both of the developers have made ue of Captial Bike rentals (ok Matt, one more than the other).

 **Step 1:** Clone the repository or download the example data files in the [example_inputs/](https://github.com/aoliver44/taxaHFE/tree/main/example_inputs) directory on GitHub